tbensky/PhysicsLabs/README.md

 ### Data Taking

-In the Data folder, you'll find pairs of images, like 001_drop.jpg and 001_crater.jpg.
-Each pair shows the drop height of a small metal ball and an image of the resulting crater, which a ruler placed on top of it.
+The Data folder contains pairs of images, like 001_drop.jpg and 001_crater.jpg.
+Each pair shows the drop height of a small metal ball and an image of the resulting crater, with a ruler placed on top of it.
 Ball parameters:

 * Iron ball, mass=65.29 +/- 0.01 g, dia=25.81 +/- 0.01 cm
 * Al ball, mass=22.7 +/- 0.01 g, dia=25.64 +/- 0.01 cm